 To use HML to assess hearing protectors you need a couple of measurements for the noise in question, the A weighted noise level and the C weighted noise level, these are the average dB(A) and dB(C) figures.
-Please be sure not to use the C peak - a subtle but important difference.
+Please be sure not to use the peak dB(C) - a subtle but important difference.
 So, to get the measurement for this you use a good noise meter that gives you average noise levels for the job in question in both dB(A) and dB(C).

 Next you look at your desired hearing protector and somewhere on the packaging will probably be HML data, or maybe in the leaflet which comes inside it.
 If it is not there then check the Hearing Protection Performance Data on this site were HML is listed for 200+ types of protector.

 As a worked example, this here jobby to the right is the Peltor Optime II ear muff and 'tis indeed a good style of muff.
 The HML figures on the packaging for this are:

 H-34dB, M-29d, L-20dB

 So you have your noise measurement and you have the HML data for the muff, so now you need to do some magic calculations to determine if the muff is good enough, after all it is clearly very powerful at the high frequencies (the H of 34dB) but less so at the lower ones (the 20dB).
 This is normal for most hearing protection as the lower frequencies are harder to stop, and most noise sources are higher up the scale.

-This is how the calculation looks using the Noisemeters.co.uk free calculator, and using example noise data of 91dB(A) and 104 dB(C).
+This is how the calculation looks using a noise exposure calculator, and taking example noise data of 91dB(A) and 104 dB(C).